nirs/oc-blackhole/README.md

 oc blackhole block cluster1 --contexts hub,cluster2
 ```

-Now can test how the system handles the unreachable cluster.
+Now we can test how the system handles the unreachable cluster.

 When done, we can make the cluster reachable again: